SicroAtGit/RegEx-Engine/README.md

 When active, the predefined character classes will only match the corresponding ASCII characters.
 For example, `(?a)\w` will match only `[a-zA-Z0-9_]`.
 The character encoding remains UCS-2 in this mode, i.e. `(?a)\W` matches all UCS-2 characters except `[a-zA-Z0-9_]`.

-This RegEx mode is also useful in combination with `#RegExMode_NoCase` when you want to lex for keywords within source code, case-insensitively, but no case-folding should be applied:
+This RegEx mode is also useful in combination with `#RegExMode_NoCase` when you want to lex for keywords within source code, case-insensitively, but no Unicode case-folding should be applied:

 - `(?i)set` corresponds to `[Ss\u017F][Ee][Tt]`
 - `(?ia)set` corresponds to `[Ss][Ee][Tt]`